Can I Be Fired or Discriminated Against for My Sexual Orientation?

 The Seventh Circuit Court of Appeals ruled that workplace discrimination based on sexual orientation violates the basic civil rights of all homosexuals.
 The court found that sexual orientation discrimination was in violation of Title VII of the Civil Rights Act of 1964 – an Act which prohibits employers from discriminating against things like sex, color, race, religion, and country of origin.
 In a way, it still is legal to fire employees based on sexual discrimination if the employer in question works in the private sector.
 State laws override federal laws for this particular case.

-We at the California Employment Attorneys Group are here to offer you protection and representation if you believe that you have been wrongfully terminated simply because of your sexual orientation.
+We at the California Labor Law Employment Attorneys Group are here to offer you protection and representation if you believe that you have been wrongfully terminated simply because of your sexual orientation.
 We help members of the LGBTQ community get the damages to which they are rightfully entitled for the discrimination they receive every single day, and get asked questions regarding what their employer can or cannot do.
 Examples of such questions include:

 - Can I be fired for being gay?